rufig/spf/docs/intro.en.md

 One creates vocabularies with standard word `VOCABULARY ( "name" -- )` or `WORDLIST ( -- wid )`.
-More precisely, `WORDLIST` is a more general object - just a list of words.
+To be precise, `WORDLIST` is a more general object - just a list of words.
 The word `TEMP-WORDLIST ( -- wid)` will create a temporary wordlist, which must be freed with `FREE-WORDLIST`.
 The contents of the temporary wordlist won't be present in the SAVEd image.